viktorashi/my-config/docs/read-me.md

 > [!IMPORTANT]
 If on Windows you need to hard-link .config/nvim to %USERPROFILE%AppData\Local\nvim and nvim-data as well!! so Neovim sees it!

+Run these IN THE OG CMD, _not_ PowerShell!!

 `link-nvim.bat`

 ```{.bat include=link-nvim.bat}